 The Company owns six mineral properties in Nevada, USA (see Figure 1).
 Information on each property is provided on the Company's website at www.vrr.ca.
-There was active exploration in Q1 Fiscal 2019 at all three of the Company's core properties, namely Bonita, Junction and Danbo - Amsel.
+There was active exploration in Q2 Fiscal 2019, the summer field season for 2018, at all three of the Company's core properties, namely Bonita, Junction and Danbo - Amsel, respectively.